maul-esel/COM-Classes/spec.markdown

 ***

+## Helper classes
+Besides the so-called "interface classes", CCF also holds other classes that help the user to use interface classes.
+They're called "helper classes" and there are currently 2 types of them:

+### Structure classes
+Structure classes are classes that represent memory structures.
+They inherit `StructBase` and implement the methods `FromStructPtr(ptr)`, `ToStructPtr()` and `GetRequiredSize()`.
+The `StructBase` documentation includes documentation of those.

+Besides that, structure classes have all fields that the represented structure has.
+They must be named exactly the same.
+Nested structures are represented by instances of the matching helper class by default.
+However, they must also accept pointers to the nested instances.

+If there is a *named* union in the structure, it is represented by an object with the specific fields.
+*Unnamed* unions are simply ignored, the members are accessible via the "main" structure class.

+For handling of arrays, see [above](#array_handling).

+#### StructBase
+So-called *"structure classes"* derive from `StructBase`.
+This class also has some methods to be used by derived classes.

+### Constant classes
+Constant classes can either represent some kind of enumeration (holding integers, sometimes referred to as "enumeration classes") or more complex values, such as GUIDs or strings.
+The field names must exactly match those or the original constants, except that a common prefix must be ommitted.

+Constant classes can inherit another class, however, this is a very rare case.
+There's no common base class for them yet.
+In even more rare cases, constant classes may also contain methods.

+For complex values, performance is important to consider.
+For example, GUIDs must be declared as strings, not converted to pointers on load-time.
+If possible, there should never be classes holding object instances, as this might have a dramatic performance impact.

+***

 ## "Header" files
 In the context of CCF, *"header files"* are files that `#include` other classes and provide some more advantages.
 For example, a "header" file might also contain a "type definition" like